All Products

 Document Center

-ApsaraDB RDS:Import cloud disk backup data to AnalyticDB for MySQL
+ApsaraDB RDS:Import cloud disk backup data into AnalyticDB for MySQL

 Prerequisites

-• An AnalyticDB for MySQL cluster (Data Warehouse Edition or Data Lakehouse Edition).
-For setup instructions, see Create a Data Warehouse Edition cluster or Create a Data Lakehouse Edition cluster
+• You have created a destination cloud-native data warehouse AnalyticDB for MySQL cluster.
+For more information, see Create a Data Warehouse Edition cluster or Create a Data Lakehouse Edition cluster.

-• (If the cluster uses elastic mode) ENI enabled in the Network Information section of the Cluster Information page
+• If the AnalyticDB for MySQL cluster is in elastic mode, you must turn on ENI in the Network Information section of the Cluster Information page.

 1. Activate OSS.
-For details, see Activate OSS.
+For more information, see Activate OSS.

-2. Create a bucket in the OSS console.
-For details, see Create buckets.
+2. Create an OSS bucket in the OSS console.
+For more information, see Create a bucket in the console.

-3. Create a directory in the OSS bucket to store the data.
-For details, see Manage directories.
+3. Create a folder in the OSS console.
+For more information, see Create a folder.

-Note If you select a different download destination, upload the backup files to the OSS bucket manually.
-For details, see Upload objects.
+If you select a different download destination, you must manually upload the backup data to OSS.
+For more information, see Upload data.

-In this example, the source database is mydb with a table named mytable.
-The sample data is:
+In this example, the source RDS for MySQL database is named mydb and contains a table named mytable.
+The sample data in the table is as follows:

 INSERT INTO mytable (id, name)